 • Scent lock clothing have been found to be beneficial

-• Ozonics for archery, elk and white tail hunts (optional)
+• Ozonics for archery white tail hunts (optional)

 • Face masks, net, or camo paint